noamross/rchie/CONTRIBUTING.md

 I don't have big plans to expand **rchie**, but here are some things that might happen at some point if someone is inclined to tackle them.

+-   I'd love to have some more examples.
+If you have a project that uses **rchie** that you'd like to share, please let me know!
+I'll link to it or perhaps make a vignette.
 -   It might be fun to build a pure R or C++ parser and not require V8 or any system requirements.
 -   It would be useful to parse value fields in Google Docs so as to get links